 In order to sell on Cdiscount you must apply on their site.
 Although there isn’t a registration or listing fee, you will be required to pay a monthly charge of €39.99.
 Sales commission depends on the category and varies between 5 and 20 percent.

 Interested?
-You can find out more information about the marketplace and register to start selling here.
+You can find out more information about the marketplace and register to start selling to French customers through their seller portal.

 Auchan

-Auchan is one of the world’s largest retailers which expanded into the world of online marketplaces back in 2015.
-Whilst Auchan’s core business is the grocery and clothing sector, they also feature home-ware, electronics, and sporting goods categories and is open to third party sellers.
+Auchan is one of the world’s largest retailers, which expanded into the world of online marketplaces back in 2015.
+Whilst Auchan’s core business is the grocery and clothing sector, they also feature home-ware, electronics, and sporting goods categories and are open to third-party sellers.

-Auchan claim to receive 364,000 unique visitors every day, so if you’re looking to start selling in France, this marketplace is certainly an option worth considering!
-Find out more here.
+Auchan claims to receive 364,000 unique visitors every day, so if you’re looking to start selling in France, this marketplace is certainly an option worth considering!
+Find out more on their website.

 Fnac